Paradise city festival 2021

 Waste Management allows us, with our visitors’ participation, to sort, recycle and compost our waste.
 In order to minimize our waste stream, we have a “Zero single-used plastic” policy & we provide reusable cups for all drinks.
 We are also trying to implement a circular economy in regards with the waste generated by the festival.

 Transport modes have the biggest impact on our carbon footprint.
 So how will you get here?
-We are providing near entrance parking for sustainable transport modes with our bicycle point.
+We are providing a parking near the entrance for sustainable transport modes with our bicycle point.
 We promote Carpooling and Public transports: the more people share a car or public transport, the lower the carbon footprint per passenger, the lower the carbon footprint per festival resident.

 Filtered tap water is available to avoid a wave of plastic water bottles which usually submerges festivals.
 Meet our less lucrative but more responsible alternative: Paradise City still & sparkling Tap Water.